Twelve Deadly Cyns...and Then Some

-Twelve Deadly Cyns...and Then Some is a greatest hits album by American singer Cyndi Lauper.
-It was released on August 22, 1994, through Epic Records.
-The album contains the most successful singles from the singer's first four studio albums, in addition to three new songs: "(Hey Now) Girls Just Want to Have Fun", "I'm Gonna Be Strong" and "Come On Home".
-To promote the record the singer embarked on a worldwide tour as well as releasing music videos for two of the new songs.
-A video album was released in parallel and contained videos of fourteen songs included in the audio version and also an interview with Lauper.
+Twelve Deadly Cyns...and Then Some is a greatest hits album by American singer Cyndi Lauper, released in the UK on August 22, 1994, and in the US on July 18, 1995, through Epic Records.
+It contains a collection of singles from the singer's first four studio albums.
+It also contains three new songs: "(Hey Now) Girls Just Want to Have Fun", "I'm Gonna Be Strong" and "Come On Home", all of which were released as singles.
+To promote the record, the singer embarked on a worldwide tour.
+A video album was simultaneously released and contained music videos of fourteen songs.

-The project revitalized the artist's career, being one of her best-selling albums to date, with more than 4 million copies worldwide.
+The album was a commercial success and has sold more than 4 million copies worldwide.

 Background

 After the release of Cyndi Lauper's third album A Night to Remember, in 1989, Epic was disappointed by its poor reception and the singer's declining in popularity in the charts and record sales.
-Fearing another failure, the Epic had the idea of releasing a compilation of the singer's greatest hits.
-The idea was badly received by Lauper, who believed she had few albums and singles released so, in agreement with the label, decided that after her next album, which she was very hopeful about, it would be the right time to release a greatest hits.
-A different greatest-hits album titled 13 Deadly Cyns was considered to be released in 1992 prior to the release of Cyndi's fourth album Hat Full of Stars, with a promo tape being released in the U.K. that year.
+Fearing another failure, Epic had the idea of releasing a compilation of the singer's greatest hits.

+A different greatest-hits album titled 13 Deadly Cyns was considered to be released in 1992 prior to the release of Cyndi's fourth album Hat Full of Stars, with a promo tape being released in the UK that year.
 This version of the album included all singles (worldwide and regional) from Cyndi's first three albums (except "When You Were Mine", "Boy Blue" and "Primitive") as well as her 1992 single "The World Is Stone".
 The shorter 7" studio edit of "Money Changes Everything" was included on this promotional release instead of the album version which would appear on the final release.

+The idea was badly received by Lauper, who believed she had few albums and singles released.
+As a result, in agreement with the label, she decided that after her next album, which she was hopeful about, it would be the right time to release a greatest hits.